How to Wear Booties With Different Cuts of Jeans

 What to Aim For

-Again, my main goal would be to create a long, clean leg line.
+Again, my main goal is to create a long, clean leg line.
 In other words, I’m trying to avoid my jeans getting caught and bunched up on my ankle boots when I move around!

 How to Wear Straight Leg Jeans With Booties

 There are a couple of options.
 First, you can have the jeans sit right on top of the booties.
-To do that, you have to make sure the length of the jeans works perfectly with the shaft height of the booties so that the jeans don’t get caught on the boot.
+To do that, make sure the length of the jeans works perfectly with the shaft height of the booties so that the jeans don’t get caught on the boot.

 Second, you can have your pant legs fall over the boots.
-In order to do that, you have to pay attention to:
+To do that, you have to pay attention to:

 a) the width of the leg opening